-An optimization study was performed, further explained later in this document, to identify the critical radius that could be achieved by each case, from which it is concluded that the less promising moderators (MgAl2O4 BeO, MgO Be2C, and SiC BeO) could, at most, only provide marginal improvements in cycle length compared to the graphite reference case.
 To understand why the proposed moderators have increased cycle length it is helpful to examine the neutron flux spectrum within the moderator region.
 The reason being that lower energy neutrons have higher chances to cause fission than neutrons of higher energies, thus it would be expected that increased cycle length is associated with more thermal neutrons.
 The normalized flux per unit lethargy spectra at the Beginning of Cycle (BOC) for the most promising advanced moderators and reference graphite case is shown in Figure 4 (a) and for End Of Cycle (EOC) in Figure 4 (b).
 The spectra are tallied in the moderator matrix and not the fuel matrix or coolant channels.
 As shown for moderators with smaller nuclear mass, the thermal peak is larger.
-For intermediate energies in the spectra, 1 - 10,000 eV, the comparison of neutron flux per lethargy is similar for most cases except for the MgO ZrHx=1 spectrum, which has a smaller value across the given energy range.
+For intermediate energies in the spectra, 1 - 10,000 eV, the comparison of neutron flux per lethargy is similar for most cases except for the MgO ZrHx=1 spectrum, which has a smaller value across the given energy range because of its larger moderating power relative to all other moderators.
 Additionally, the proposed moderators have valleys in the higher energy range, >10,000eV, as a result of high energy neutron interactions with the moderating isotopes [38].
 The spectra harden from BOC to EOC for the beryllium-based moderators and graphite reference case.
 However, the MgO ZrHx=1 case has a larger thermal peak at EOC relative to BOC with an accompanying reduction in the flux per lethargy at both the intermediate and higher energy ranges.

 The observation of longer cycle lengths corresponding to higher thermal neutron populations associated with smaller moderator nuclei can be explained in Equation 1.
+Higher values of the average change in lethargy correspond to fewer collisions required for thermalization and when this value is multiplied by macroscopic scattering cross-section a quantifiable value of moderating capabilities, also referred to as moderator power, can be determined.
+Shown in Figure 5 is the calculated moderating power for the most promising advanced moderators and graphite reference cases across all energies.
+Figure 5 shows that the advanced moderators have higher moderating powers than graphite with the MgO ZrHx=1 exhibiting a substantially larger value.